 The sweet coconut is traditionally made with Kithul treacle.
 Kithul is a palm family tree that is native to some south Asian and southeast Asian countries.
 Kithul treacle is made out of the sap from Kithul trees.
 Sri Lankans use this treacle as a substitute for sugar and make many different sweets out of it.

 The filling is consists of very few ingredients.
 Grated coconut, Kithul treacle, spice (commonly cardamom), and a touch of salt.
 Living in the US, I don’t have access to good, affordable Kithul treacle.
 So the alternative I use here is dark brown sugar and a bit of water to dissolve.
 But you can use Kithul treacle if you can.
 And I love cardamom flavor with sweetened coconut so that’s what I use.
 You can use any other spice you like.
 Some people use cardamom and nutmeg together.
 Some use cardamom and cloves together.
 And some use Ceylon cinnamon.
 It’s totally up to you.
-Make sure you powder the spices so you don’t bite into them.
-I also roast my coconut to remove some moisture for them.
+Make sure you powder the spices, so you don’t bite into them.
+I also slightly roast my coconut to remove excess moisture from them.
 One, it absorbs the sugar syrup better that way.
 Two, it increases the shelf-life.
 If you can’t find fresh coconut, desiccated coconut also works.

 The pancake is simply a thin crepe made with coconut milk, flour, eggs, salt, and a bit of turmeric for the yellow color.
 I throw everything into the blender and blend.
 I find it’s easier and makes a nice lump-free batter.
 But you can definitely whisk it in a bowl until there are no flour lumps left.